 Records of all calibration procedures listed under 454 CMR 28.06(8) shall be maintained as records, as provided by 454 CMR 28.06(8), as well as records of all repairs and maintenance of the microscope.

 Maintenance, Submission and Retention of Records.
-Analytical Service Provider, shall maintain the records as indicated at 454 CMR 28.06 (9)(b) through (d) and make said records available to the Director upon request.
+Analytical Service Providers shall maintain the records as indicated at 454 CMR 28.06 (10)(b) through (d) and make said records available to the Director upon request.
 Entities shall provide photocopies of such records or documents within ten business days of receipt of a written request from the Director.
 Records and documents required to be kept by 454 CMR 28.06 shall be retained for a period of 30 years from the date of project or activity completion.
-Entities or persons ceasing to do business, or relocating the principal place of business shall so notify the Director in writing within 30 days of such event.
-The Director, on receipt of such notification may instruct that the records be surrendered to the Department, or may specify a repository for such records.
+Entities or persons ceasing to do business or relocating the principal place of business shall so notify the Director in writing within 30 days of such event.
+The Director, on receipt of such notification may instruct that the records be surrendered to the Department or may specify a repository for such records.
 The entity or person shall comply with the Director's instructions within 60 days.

 Certified Analytical Service Provider shall maintain the following records at the principal place of business: